joke2k/faker/docs/fakerclass.rst

 In version ``2.0.4`` and below, the ``Faker`` object is just a shortcut for the class method ``Factory.create``, and that method creates a ``Generator`` object with access to the wide selection of provider methods.
-Because of how everything was set up, it is difficult to do certain things without going through the ``Factory`` and ``Generator`` internals and without potentially breaking a lot of things that will be difficult for users to fix when they upgrade.
+Because of how everything was set up, it was difficult to do certain things without going through the ``Factory`` and ``Generator`` internals and without potentially breaking a lot of things that will be difficult for users to fix when they upgrade.

 The solution was to introduce a new ``Faker`` proxy class that will, for the most part, behave just like the old ``Faker`` shortcut but with support for multiple locales while providing the option to subclass and a very simple upgrade path should old code be affected.
-For the purposes this document, the terms new ``Faker`` and old ``Faker`` will be used where the former refers to the new proxy class, and the latter refers to the ``Factory.create`` shortcut.
+For the purposes of this document, the terms new ``Faker`` and old ``Faker`` will be used where the former refers to the new proxy class, and the latter refers to the ``Factory.create`` shortcut.

 Breaking Change
 ---------------